| | Prague Castle - Hradcany QuarterThe name Hradcany derives from the

 a representative collection of historic armaments, the property

+of the Museum of Military History.
 The building situated opposite is the Archbishop´s Palace,

 with a Rococo facade.
 Passing through the gateway on the left,